ZhechengLiao/ZhechengLiao/README.md

 -->
 - 🧩 Currently a UCSB second year student major in Data Science.

-- 🤖 I love Machine Learning, NLP.
+- 🤖 I love Machine Learning and NLP.

 - 🚀 I'd like to create an AI to help human accelerate **basic science**(physics, math, etc.)